-Nation Media Group's story begins in 1959 he pre-colonial era, particularly the late 50's and early 60's, was a key and pivotal moment for Kenya as she was approaching her independence.
+Nation Media Group's story begins in 1959

+he pre-colonial era, particularly the late 50's and early 60's, was a key and pivotal moment for Kenya as she was approaching her independence.
 His Highness the Aga Khan envisioned the establishment of a nationalist platform where indigenous African voices could be heard and authentic nationalist stories told from a Kenyan perspective.

 Nation Media Group (NMG) was founded on the bedrock of a set of core values to espouse independent voices, diversity and freedom of expression.
-Central to these values and the purpose for our establishment, is a mission to be a trusted partner to emerging African democracies, a champion of the ordinary person in his/her interaction with the government of the day, a voice for the rule of law and respect for human rights, and a strong advocate for free market economies.
-This mission has remained unchanged over the years.
-As we seek to positively influence society, we shall continue to be guided and to stand by the values of truth, independence, fairness, balance and accuracy.
+Central to these values and the purpose for our establishment, unchanged over the years.
+As we seek to positively influence society, we shall continue to newspaper.
+A year later, Nation